milosolutions/mdatabase/README.md

 ### Use SQLiteSee in app

 Once the plugin is installed, all that is necessary to use it, is:
-* use "QSQLITESEE" when setting up the database connection:
+* use `"QSQLITESEE"` when setting up the database connection:
 `auto db = QSqlDatabase::addDatabase("QSQLITESEE", "someConnectionName");`
 * provide encryption key (password):
 `QSqlQuery key(QStringLiteral("PRAGMA key='abcdefghjk1234567890qwertyuiopas'"), db);`
-* the password should be 32 bytes long
+* the password should be exactly 32 bytes long
 * for maximum security, do not provide the password in the source code in clear text.
-Insttead, use a define and provide it from command line (or environment variable) only during compilation
+Insttead, use a define and provide it from command line (or environment variable) only during compilation!

 # License